 This course includes the training of students in methods and techniques for interviewing a wide range of populations in several different contexts and situations.
 The content of this course covers most of the psychotherapeutic interviewing models.
-The students get to know the way to perform effective intake and assessments interviews alongside the way to select certain interview methods.
+The students get to know the way to perform effective intake and assessment interviews alongside the way to select certain interview methods.
 Also, this course teaches techniques about establishing a safe, comfy, and supportive environment and creating therapeutic alliances with the patients.

 4. Psychodynamic theory

 In this course, students get to know about psychodynamic approach theories and practices like psychoanalysis, drive psychology, ego psychology, and relational psychology.
-The content of the course includes clinical components letting the students to apply the concepts, theories, and treating methods of psychoanalysis.
+The content of the course includes clinical components letting the students apply the concepts, theories, and treating methods of psychoanalysis.

 5. Social psychology